Management plan compartment 3

 ObjectiveAreaMethodComment

-1) Maintain, and where possible, expand area of heathland/grassland by 2015.
-To south west of former fuel depot and to north.
+3D.1) Maintain area of heathland/grassland at 2012 extent.
+Former fuel depot and surroundings.
 Graze extensively.
 Fell birch and remove scrub where it shades existing heather and grasses, treat stumps.

 Spread forage-harvested cuttings of heather from elsewhere on site on a small trial are of bare gravels adjacent to this area.